-In addition to work, in her spare time Laura has been making an rpg for the PC called “Melolune” which she hopes to release sometime in 2012.
-Laura also teaches piano to elementary school children twice a week, and occasionally plays the piano and sings at venues around her area, from Yoshi’s Jazz Club to local events.
-In her spare time, she enjoys baking, hiking, dancing, drawing, going on adventures, and of course games (some of her favorites include Chrono Trigger, Starcraft, Yoshi’s Island, Secret of Mana, the Megaman series, Suikoden, Street Fighter 2, Star Tropics, and many others).
+In addition to work, Laura is developing an adventure game called “Rakuen.”
+She has also taught piano to elementary school children, and occasionally plays the piano and sings at venues around her area, from Yoshi’s Jazz Club to local events.
+In her spare time, she enjoys baking, hiking, dancing, drawing, going on adventures, and of course games (some of her favorites include Chrono Trigger, Starcraft, Yoshi’s Island, Secret of Mana, the Megaman series, Link to the Past, Suikoden, Street Fighter 2, Star Tropics, and many others).

 IndieGames.com (Play for Japan interview with Yasunori Mitsuda)